FLming/CRNN.tf2/README.md

 # Convolutional Recurrent Neural Network for End-to-End Text Recognize - TensorFlow 2

 This is a re-implementation of [CRNN](http://arxiv.org/abs/1507.05717) network, build by tensorflow 2.
-This repository allows you to understand how to build an end-to-end text recognition network in a simple way.
+This repository may help you to understand how to build an end-to-end text recognition network in a simple way.
 By the way, Here is official [repo](https://github.com/bgshih/crnn).

-**I am building a [EAST network for scene text detection by tensorflow 2](https://github.com/FLming/EAST.tf2), if you are interested, welcome to build together**

 ## Abstract

 ### Requirements

 ```
-tensorflow >= 2.0.0
+tensorflow 2.x
 ```

 ### Features

-- Easy to understand
-- Easy to change the backbone
+- [x] Easy to change the backbone
-- Easy to use other components of TensorFlow, such as serving
+- [x] Tensorboard
 - [x] Tensorflow serving
 - [ ] Tensorflow lite
 - [ ] Distributed training